FloStone/larabackend/README.md

 ##Usage

 Before you do anything:
-Create a controller that extends
+Create a controller called AdminController that extends

 `Flo\Backend\Controllers\AdminController`